peter88213/mdnovel/README.md

 ## Note

 This program is intended only as a proof of concept.
 It is still in pre-Alpha status.
-There is no release yet.

 See the development details in the [mdnovel features project](https://github.com/users/peter88213/projects/17/views/2).

-As soon as the features with the highest priority are implemented, the Alpha version 0.1.0 will be released.
-In the meantime, those interested can engage in discussions in the [forum](https://github.com/peter88213/mdnovel/discussions).

 ## Features (to come)